 Image quality is the element that’s the ultimate judge of all good cameras – a mystical blend of sensor size, resolution, color rendition, ISO performance, and handheld vibration reduction.
 I don’t know about you, but I don’t like to fuss with a tripod in the midst of a 1,000-mile backpacking trip.

-Weight and bulk are obviously paramount.
+Weight is obviously paramount.
 Backpackers judge everything in terms of ounces, so you won’t see any high-end DSLRs on the list, like the Nikon D850 (If you want the best camera for landscape photography, look no further).

-Weather sealing is nice a nice feature, but I’ve gone for so long without it that I don’t rank it especially high among my criteria.
+Weather sealing is nice a nice feature, but I’ve hiked without it for so long that I don’t rank it especially high among my criteria.
 “Weather sealed” does not mean waterproof – there is a difference.
-Waterproof cameras can be fully submerged whereas “weather sealed” usually only has a metal body (Often magnesium alloy) to help protect the interior and keep moisture, sand, and grit from working their way underneath the control buttons.
+Waterproof cameras can be fully submerged whereas “weather sealed” usually only has a metal body (Often magnesium alloy) to help protect the interior and keep moisture, sand, and grit from working their way into the control buttons.

 Since an article like this is only as good as its source, you may want to check out my post that lists all of the cameras I’ve ever owned.
 To be honest, I haven’t used many of the “best” cameras I list here.
 Rather than extensive hands-on use, the majority of these conclusions are based on comments from my peers, hours of research, and years of experience.
 Think of it as more of a personal wish-list.

-Speaking of “ease of use,” you won’t find any CANON cameras on my list.
-I’ve tried a number of Canons over the years and simply have never grown to like them.
-Their controls always feel like I’m working “against the grain,” but most importantly, the image quality and color rendering always feels “off.”
+You won’t find any Canon cameras on my list.
+I’ve tried a number of their products over the years and simply have never grown to like them.
+Their controls always feel far from intuitive.
+The image quality and color rendering never looks quite right to me, either.
 I bet I could be persuaded differently, but for now that’s where I stand.